 Andrew Bibby was appointed to the Grosvenor Americas Board in 2009.
 He joined Grosvenor in 1984 and became Chief Executive of Grosvenor Americas in 2009.
 During this time, he has been involved with the acquisition, development and management of all property types and has worked in Vancouver, Calgary and San Francisco.
 He is currently a Director of Canadian Western Bank, Rugby Canada and UBC Properties Trust.
 He has served as a past Director of the Real Property Association of Canada and is a former member of the Sauder Business School Advisory Board.

 Sandra has been a real estate appraiser and development consultant since 1981.
-She has been a principal in Burgess Cawley Sullivan & Associates since 1988.
+She was a principal at Burgess Cawley Sullivan & Associates and is now a Regional Leader at Ryan ULC.
 Ms. Cawley specializes in real estate valuation, marketing studies, and development consultancy in the residential, office, shopping centre, industrial park, land subdivision, and hotel markets.

 Robin Ciceri is Vice-President, External Relations at The University of British Columbia.
 In her role, Robin leads UBC’s communications, campus and community planning, government relations and broad-based engagement with communities.
 Before joining UBC, Robin was the President of The Research Universities’ Council of British Columbia.
 Previous to this, Robin held a number of BC Government leadership positions including Deputy Minister of Advanced Education and Labour Market Development, Deputy Minister of Human Resources, Deputy Minister of Small Business and Revenue and CEO of the Public Sector Employers’ Council Secretariat.